-Bill Hybels, the Senior Pastor of Willow Creek Community Church, has been saying for many years, “The Local Church is the Hope of World”.
+Bill Hybels, former Senior Pastor of Willow Creek Community Church, said for many years, “The Local Church is the Hope of World”.
 And when the local church has Jesus Christ at the center of the ministry, great Hope is provided to all who come to hear what is presented.
-Pastor Hybels has also said that, “Government will not solve our problems.
+Hybels has also said that, “Government will not solve our problems.
 Business cannot solve our problems, only the Local Church has the power to solve a person’s problems and those of a community.”

 Rick Warren, Senior Pastor of Saddleback Community Church adds to this by saying that, “…even to the most remote village in Africa, you will always find a Local Church.
 There may be no government offices in the community, not even a post office.
 There may be no businesses in the town, but you will always find a Local Church there serving the people.”

 Thus for ORPHANetwork, it only makes sense that we would partner with pastors of local churches to serve those who live in the garbage dumps, refugee camps and communities of abject poverty (less than $2 a day).
 That is where ORPHANetwork has put our “stake in the ground” to make our ministry impact.

 The ORPHANetwork Model of Ministry